Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 6670 (OEM) 1GB should theoretically be a small bit superior to the GeForce GTS 450 1GB overall. (explain)
+Memory BandwidthThe Radeon HD 6670 (OEM) 1GB should theoretically perform a small bit faster than the GeForce GTS 450 1GB in general. (explain)

-Texel RateThe GeForce GTS 450 1GB will be a lot (approximately 31%) faster with regards to AF than the Radeon HD 6670 (OEM) 1GB. (explain)
+Texel RateThe GeForce GTS 450 1GB should be much (more or less 31%) better at texture filtering than the Radeon HD 6670 (OEM) 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison